oniani/oniani.github.io/content/music/index.md

 - Youngr - '93
 - Yuki Sakura - Stillness Speaks
 - Yves V - Running Wild (feat.
 PollyAnna)
+- brillion. - Aurora
 - bvd kult - VIP
 - deadmau5 - The Veldt - Radio Edit
 - gnash - i hate u, i love u (feat. olivia o'brien)
 - grandson - Blood // Water
+- insaneintherainmusic - Last Surprise
 - mewithoutYou - Julia (or, 'Holy to the LORD' on the Bells of Horses)
+- t.A.T.u. - All The Things She Said
 - will.i.am - I Like To Move It